-Cement is an exciting area for innovation in decarbonization technology.
-In fact, the potential for net negative cement emissions exists because of the natural process of carbonization, whereby the cement within concrete reabsorbs some of the CO_2 emitted during production in the decades after its manufacture (Rissman 2018).
-We recommend establishing a GHG emission performance standard for cement and concrete production.
+Concrete is an exciting area for innovation in decarbonization technology.
+In fact, the potential for net negative concrete emissions exists because of the natural process of carbonization, whereby the cement within concrete reabsorbs some of the CO_2 emitted during production in the decades after its manufacture (Rissman 2018).
+We recommend establishing a GHG emission performance standard for concrete production.